greenelab/deep-review/all-sections.md

 which is attained by leveraging relationships between various inputs and task objectives.

-Despite demonstrated improvements, transfer learning approaches also pose a number of challenges.
-As mentioned above, there are no theoretically sound principles for pre-training and fine-tuning.
-Most best practice recommendations are heuristic and have to take into account additional hyper-parameters that depend on specific deep architectures, sizes of the pre-training and target datasets, and similarity of domains.
+Despite demonstrated improvements, transfer learning approaches pose challenges.
+There are no theoretically sound principles for pre-training and fine-tuning.
+Best practice recommendations are heuristic and must account for additional hyper-parameters that depend on specific deep architectures, sizes of the pre-training and target datasets, and similarity of domains.
 However, similarity of datasets and domains in transfer learning and relatedness of tasks in multi-task learning is difficult to access.
-Most studies address these limitations by empirical evaluation of the model using established best practices or heuristics and cross-validation.
+Most studies address these limitations by empirical evaluation of the model.
 Unfortunately, negative results are typically not reported.
 Rajkomar et al.
 [@x6HXFAS4] showed that a deep CNN trained on natural images